nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### 3.9.2.
 Search by Name and Date

 You can search for tasks in the list by specifying the type, name, and date of the task you might be searching for.
+However, you are only able to search for tasks that are on the task list(i.e. Future repeating events cannot be found using `searchd` command)

 > **Tip**:
 > You do not need to key in the full name of the task. **ATAS** recognises partial words and would try to match it to the actual name.